 SILICON VALLEY – 1971

 “So what’s this meeting going to be about?”
-Seth asked.
+Seth asked from the middle of the conference room table.

 “How do you figure?”

 “A lot of changes in the industry, and a lot more players.
-It’s not just Fairchild and Texas Instruments anymore,” Gavin said knowingly.
+It’s not just Fairchild and Texas Instruments anymore,” Gavin surmised.
 “My guess is that this meeting is going to be about how we’re going to adapt and compete as the semiconductor field continues to grow.”

 “We’re not at that level,” Shirley reminded from down the table.
 “We’re relative newcomers.
 Takes time to build up your cache.”